Skip to main content

 modern:

-init: LOAD postgres;
+LOAD postgres;

 properties:

-SQL stays mostly the same - flAPI provides abstraction!
+SQL stays mostly the same — flAPI provides abstraction.

 Next Steps